hnc-agency/gen_agent/README.md

 This instruction is only allowed when the agent is in the `idle` state.

-* `perform`: The agent will reset the attempt counter to `0`, transition to the `sleeping` state and start performing its task.
+* `perform`: The agent will reset the attempt counter to `0`, transition to the `sleeping` state, wait for the time returned from the callback modules' `sleep_time/2` function, then transition to the `executing` state and start performing its task.
-* `{perform, NewData}`: The agent will update its data, reset the attempt counter to `0`, transition to the `sleeping` state and start performing its task.
+* `{perform, NewData}`: The agent will update its data, reset the attempt counter to `0`, transition to the `sleeping` state, wait for the time returned from the callback modules' `sleep_time/2` function, then transition to the `executing` state and start performing its task.

 #### Idle